20 French Conjunctions To Make Your Sentences Flow Effortlessly

-In some cases, it can be used to combine two separate clauses.
+It can also be used to combine two separate clauses:

 Ou (or) is another common French conjunction that allows a speaker to provide two options of equal importance.

-Example: Vous pouvez utiliser une carte de crédit, ou bien, nous accepterons aussi les chèques.
+Example: Vous pouvez utiliser une carte de crédit, ou bien, nous acceptons aussi les chèques.
 (You can use a credit card, or otherwise, we’ll also accept checks.)

 Example: Je me suis habillé, puis je suis allé dehors.
 (I got dressed, then I went outside.)